“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 See Return On Investment.

-A Rolodex Moment (RM) has occurred when someone you’re talking to is inspired to mentally run through the list of people they know and successfully comes up with one or more who they should introduce you to for business reasons.
+A Rolodex Moment (RM) has occurred when someone you’re chatting with is inspired to mentally run through the list of people they know and successfully comes up with one or more who they should introduce you to for business reasons.
 This will typically be in response to the listener’s first exposure to your CPA or LFPS.
 RMs are most likely to occur in your audience if you have adopted a Vertical Specialization or a Demographic Specialization (e.g., “I help dentists” or “I help people who suffer from migraines”).
 RMs are unlikely to occur in your audience if you have adopted a Horizontal Specialization (e.g., “I help people who need QuickBooks integration”).
+See also: Cocktail Party Answer.

-The things you do to convert a lead into a prospect, and hopefully into a client.
+The things you do to convert a prospect into a client.
 See also: Sales Funnel.

 A term coined by Amy Hoy for doing research on your target market by lurking in their online “watering holes”.
 The concept is to observe your prey in its natural habitat rather than doing focus groups or interviews.
 It’s a good approach if your target hangs out online but many don’t.
 Amy would probably say “if your market doesn’t hang out online, it’s a shitty market.”
 I tend to disagree but she’s smart so...
 YMMV.
 Video Reference »

-A system or process for turning a Lead into a Client.
+A system or process for attracting Leads and turning them into Clients.
 For custom software projects, this process would look something like:

 A specific type of Landing Page where the conversion goal is to persuade the visitor to make a purchase.
-See Landing Page for more info.
+See also: Landing Page.

 Clients often come to consultants with a self-prescribed course of action based on an unstated self-diagnosis.
 It is the responsibility of the consultant to validate the client’s desired course of action prior to any engagement.
 Doing otherwise would be unethical and is grounds for losing the right to practice in other professions (e.g., medical, legal).